cadet-salzburg/_2RealFramework/plugins/_2Real Plugin Wizard/README.txt

 	_2Real Plugin.ico
 	to C:\Users\USERAME\Documents\Visual Studio 2010\Wizards.

-* Then open Visual Studio 2010 and you will be able to select _2Real Plugin from the "Wizard" menu.
+* Then open Visual Studio 2010 and
+* Chose New -> Project.
+Select the "Wizard" tab and then "_2Real Plugin".